Parshat Terumah 5772

-From this parasha until the end of Sefer Shemot, the Chumash focuses on building and inaugurating the Mishkan (tabernacle).
+From this parsha until the end of Sefer Shemot / Exodus, the Chumash focuses on building and inaugurating the Mishkan (tabernacle).

 The Mishkan is the portable temple that the Jews were commanded to build in the desert.
 It was disassembled every time they moved from one camp to another and then rebuilt.

-The main part of the Mishkan was a tent that was divided into two sections – the Holy and the Holy of Holies.
+The main part of the Tabernacle was a tent that was divided into two sections – the Holy and the Holy of Holies.

-Inside the Holy of Holies was the ark (aron) which held the tablets that were given to Moshe.
+Inside the Holy of Holies was the ark (aron) which held the tablets that were given to Moses.

 Inside the Holy were the table (shulchan), the incense altar, and the menorah.